U.S. judge hears closing arguments in T-Mobile/Sprint merger trial

 The states filed a lawsuit in June in a bid to block the merger, saying it would lead to higher prices for consumers.
 T-Mobile and Sprint contend that the merger would enable the combined company to compete more effectively with dominant carriers Verizon Communications Inc VZ.N and AT&T Inc T.N.

-U.S. District Court Judge Victor Marrero, who presided over a two-week trial last month in Manhattan federal court, is scheduled to hear closing arguments in the case on Wednesday.
+U.S. District Court Judge Victor Marrero, who presided over a two-week trial last month in federal court in Manhattan, is scheduled to hear closing arguments in the case on Wednesday.

 The U.S. Justice Department approved the deal in July after the carriers agreed to sell some assets to satellite provider Dish Network Corp DISH.O, which would create its own cellular network to ensure that there would still be four competitors in the market.
 The Federal Communications Commission signed off on the deal in October.